medyan-dev/SmallZarrGroups.jl/README.md

 1. `ZGroup` can have JSON3 serializable attributes attached to any node or leaf.
 1. Data can be quickly accessed and modified in `ZGroup`.
 1. No file open close semantics.
 Use the Julia garbage collector to clean memory up.
-1. Save and load `ZGroup` in a directory in Zarr format.
+1. Save and load `ZGroup` in a directory or zip file in Zarr v2 format.
-1. `ZGroup` saved to a directory can be read in other languages.
+1. `ZGroup` saved to a directory or zip file can be read in other languages.

 ## Examples